 Due to COVID-19 restrictions, the project has been communicating digitally.
-In order to remain consistent and not confuse residents by moving from current email to letterbox notifications, back to email notification, JHCPB will continue to notify by email.
-During this time, to fully transition to digital communication, JHCPB will undertake a two month campaign directed at all stakeholders identified through the Construction Noise and Vibration Impact Statements (CNVIS) and on the work alignment.
+In order to remain consistent and not confuse residents by moving from current email to letterbox notifications, back to email notification, Transport and the contractors will continue to notify by email.
+During this time, to fully transition to digital communication, a two month campaign directed at all stakeholders identified through the Construction Noise and Vibration Impact Statements (CNVIS) and on the work alignment will be undertaken.
 Paper notifications will continue to be distributed to any stakeholder who prefers this form of notification.
 Paper notifications may also be used for particular situations (such as for upcoming tunnelling work in the area).